Context:

 Stay up-to-date on the latest EMpower news, highlights from our grantee partners, upcoming events, and more.

-Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering marginalised young people.
+Our Board Directors and the Leadership Council underwrite all of our Management, General and Fundraising expenses, so 100% of your donation goes directly to empowering marginalised young people.